hazem-a1/nextjs_pg_qr/README.md

 # Next.js Project with Authentication and Database Integration

-This project is a Next.js application that integrates authentication using NextAuth.js, Drizzle ORM for database operations, and various other libraries for enhanced functionality.
+This project is a Next.js application that integrates authentication using NextAuth.js, Drizzle ORM for database operations, and various other libraries for enhanced functionality, creating short link with customizable qrcode design.

 ## Technologies Used